 Ipsilateral Dilated Pupil due to Uncal Herniation.
-CT revealed a right epidural hematoma and unilateral effacement of the quadrigeminal cistern.
+CT revealed a left epidural hematoma and unilateral effacement of the quadrigeminal cistern.
 (Photo contributor: Lawrence B. Stack, MD.)

 Isolated Traumatic Anisocoria.
 Anisocoria due to remote traumatic Horner syndrome (ptosis, miosis, and anhidrosis).
 Direct injury to the globe can cause traumatic miosis and most commonly traumatic mydriasis due to stunning of the ocular constrictor or dilator muscles.
 (Photo contributor: Christopher L. Stark, DO.)